amroakmal/WeatherProject/README.md

 # WeatherProject
-A simple web application where given a city name, it gives the current weather status and temperature.
+A simple web application where given a city name, it gives the current weather status and temperature.<br>
-Built using: Node.js, Express.js and APIs from https://openweathermap.org/
+Built using: **Node.js**, **Express.js** and using https://openweathermap.org/ API.